-In my clinical experience, I found out real quickly how much people accept pain, especially chronic pain, as their “normal”.
+In my clinical experience as an Athletic Therapist, I found out real quickly how much people accept pain as their “normal”.
 They make the pain part of their life and they learn to live with it.
 I have had way too many patients come to me after 1, 2 or even 12 years of chronic pain.
 Why do people wait so long to get help?

 My rule of thumb is if the pain lasts for more then 1-2 weeks, wakes you up at night, or limits your range of motion, seek help!!

-Another issue that goes hand in hand with often ignored chronic pain is patience.
+Another issue that goes hand in hand with often ignored pain is patience.
 If you have been experiencing pain for 1, 2, or 12 years, it will not be a quick fix.
 Turning your rehab program into a habitual activity is the key for success.
-Treatment is greatly helpful, but if you don’t put the work in your self such as strengthening or flexibility work on top of the treatment you are receiving then you are hindering your progress.
+Athletic Therapy treatment is greatly helpful, but if you don’t put the work in your self such as strengthening or flexibility work on top of the treatment you are receiving then you are hindering your progress.

-Additionally I use pain on a scale from 0-10.
+Additionally I use pain on a scale from 0-10 with my patients.
 In exercises or activities of daily living (ADLs), my rule is to have no pain over a 4/10 and NO sharp pain.
 If you do experience “bad” pain, this is an indication where you should STOP that activity or movement.

 As you can tell, I can talk a lot about pain.
 Remember my rule of thumb next time you experience pain: if the pain lasts for more then 1-2 weeks, wakes you up at night, or limits your range of motion, seek help!!